RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 5. if applicable assign FRET 'donor', and 'acceptor' channels and enable *FRET =True*

 6. Zstack image projection can be made of the selected Z stack files.
 Set *Zstack=True* and *Plot_OrthogonalProjections=True*
-7. Image Intensity [counts] data is saved in .dat (comma separated) Set *Save data files = True
+7. Save Image Intensity [count] as comma separated file *.dat*  Set Save data files = True
-8. PIE TAC ranges are automatically calculated from the *.PTU header.
+8. PIE TAC ranges are automatically calculated from the *.PTU* header data.

 Your MT200 SETUP:

-1. Change laser lines here in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405]
+1. Change laser lines here in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405] rack position [2,3,4,5]
-2. Set objectives full names in Symphotimetime64 or in the function *Read_objective()
+2. Set objective name in Symphotimetime64 or in the function *Read_objective()

+Usage:

+Set the Configuration files according optical setup.
+Run the PiqoQuant-multi_channel_screen.py.
+Note the pop-up window in the taskbar and browse and select the PTU files.
+Images are shown in the command line images and data are saved in folder /Python_converted_* Username* / Errors on files are listed in the end, in many cases these are Single Point or cancelled 2D measurements.

 Known limitation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.